ProteGO-Safe/specs/specs/api-en.md

 `msisdn` : `string`  prefix `+48` + 9 digits

-`send_sms` : `bool` allows to obtains the verification code in the response.
+`send_sms` : `bool` allows to obtain the verification code in the response instead of text message.
 Available only in the development environment.

 ### Response:
 `registration_id` : `string`